Comic Relief: 2022 event

 Red Nose Day took place on 18 March 2022.

 Some of 2022's fundraising challenges that took place prior to the main televised event included a 100-mile river challenge, which saw BBC Radio 1 presenter Jordan North rowing from London to Burnley, and Tom Daley's Homecoming Challenge, which involved rowing, swimming, cycling and running.
 Footage of the latter challenge, which took place between the Aquatics Centre in London and Plymouth, was featured in a BBC One documentary called Tom Daley's Hell of a Homecoming, which was broadcast on 14 March 2022.

 The main Red Nose Day programming was split into three sections with the three-hour comedy special and The Great Comic Relief Prizeathon appearing on BBC One before and after the news, whilst Comic Relief at the Movies took a 10pm slot on BBC Two.

 The 2022 Comic Relief show featured parodies of The Repair Shop (with Dawn French, Jennifer Saunders and Dame Judi Dench) as well as various popstars in David Walliams and Matt Lucas' Rock Profile sketches, whilst Tim Vine and Kiri Pritchard-McLean took part in a One Man and His Dog competition.
 The late-night programme The Great Comic Relief Prizeathon was presented by Vernon Kay and AJ Odudu, with an hour-long Best Bits compilation being transmitted a couple of days after the event.

 2023 event

-The 2023 event was held on 17 March 2023.
+The 2023 event was held on the same day as St. Patrick's Day which is 17 March 2023.
 Lenny Henry did not appear as the telethon's main presenter due to commitments with another project.
 Instead, the role was filled by David Tennant.
 An open sketch saw Henry regenerating into Tennant as a parody of Doctor Who. £34 million was raised from donations.